samrocketman/docker-gimp/README.md

 - `gimp-latest` will launch the docker container and connect to my X session.
   It will mount my working directory and open GIMP.
-- `gimp-latest shell` will launcy the docker container, mount my working directory and connect X session.
+- `gimp-latest shell` will launch the docker container, mount my working directory and connect X session.
 It opens a shell instead of GIMP.
+However, because an X session is available you can still launch gimp from the shell by running `gimp`.

 # Other info